Benefits of Arch Supports and Why You Should Wear Them

 How does arch support benefit my shoes?

 Arch support inside of a sturdy, solid and supportive shoe will offer your feet and shoes many benefits.
 Orthotics inside of a shoe will offer a longer life span of your shoes.
 Inserts help to absorb shock to the body and keep your feet supported.
-An insert can also benefit your foot health by keeping the arches supported and the pressure evenly distributed as you walk.
+An insert can also benefit your foot health by keeping the arches supported and the pressure evenly distributed as you walk, and are much better than just tape or thick socks.

 If I have flat feet will insoles hurt my feet?